link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ## 1592: A dream in Venice, Paris, London

-irst published in Venice in 1499, Francesco Colonna’s poem tells the story of the dream of Poliphilo, whose unrequited love for the beautiful Polia causes him unrelenting insomnia.
+First published in Venice in 1499, Francesco Colonna’s poem tells the story of the dream of Poliphilo, whose unrequited love for the beautiful Polia causes him unrelenting insomnia.
 When he finally falls asleep, he seemingly awakes in a darkened wood where his adventure begins.
 Arguably one of the most beautiful books of the Venetian Renaissance, it has also been deemed unreadable.
 The narrative is composed in Latinate Italian (Italian syntax with a Latin vocabulary).
 <br><br>
 It is believed to have been the first book, published in Europe, to contain Arabic print.
 Middle Temple Library holds within its collection a 1561 edition, translated from Italian into French.
 There exist noticeable differences between the Arabic script incorporated into both the first and Paris editions.
-The first image displayed (above) includes Greek and Arabic, which roughly translates to ‘Labour and Industry’.
+The first image displayed includes Greek and Arabic, which roughly translates to ‘Labour and Industry’.
 The artistry of both designs is also apparent: the 1499 edition is far simpler than its French counterpart, where the border around both inscriptions is heavily patterned with coiling leaves and intricate lattice work.
 <br><br>
 The second woodcut illustration in the Paris edition appears far more detailed than those in the original – the rocks include depth and shading, and the Arabic inscription above the doors is more cursive in quality and more faithful to the flowing nature of the script.
 The inscription – carved into the rocks in Greek, Hebrew, and Arabic – translates to: “gloria dei; mater amoris; gloria mundi” (the glory of God; mother of love; glory of the world).
 The French edition of 1561 at Middle Temple Library is an item that embodies a profusion of cultures and languages, merging East and West.
 Published in France, based on a story published in Venice, retold from stories of the Classical world, incorporating Latin, Hebrew, Greek, Arabic, and, in 1592, English.